Specnr/MultiResetWall/README.md

 - resetManagementTimeout: Max Time in ms that can pass before reset manager gives up looking for a preview or load line in logs.
 May be needed if instances become unresetable often, too low can leave instances unpaused.
 Default: -1 (do not timeout)
 - manageResetAfter: Delay before starting reset management log reading loop.
 Too low might create delayed resets or previews that are not f3+esc paused.
 Default: 300
 - resetManagementLoopDelay: Buffer time for the loop that reads Minecraft logs to check for previews and loads.
 Lower might decrease pause latencies but increase cpu usage.
 Default: 70
-- doubleCheckUnexpectedLoads: If you plan to use the wall without World Preview mod you should disable this.
-If you reset right when an instance finishes loading it will detect the load and need to double check that there was just a reset.
-Default: True

 ### Attempts